bajrangCoder/acode-plugin-acodex/readme.md

 ## Limitations

-- You can't use right/left arrow in terminal(this will added in future updates)
+- you can't backspace if the command wraped in the new line
 - You can't use arrow button except the prompt area.

 ## Acknowledgements